pnp/powershell/documentation/Add-PnPAzureADGroupOwner.md

   *  Microsoft Graph API: All of Group.ReadWrite.All, User.ReadWrite.All

 Adds users to the owners of an Azure Active Directory group.
-This can be a security, distribution or Microsoft 365 group.
+This can be a security or Microsoft 365 group.
+Distribution lists are not currently supported by Graph API.

 ## SYNTAX